M. H. Salmon: Biography

 M. H. Salmon was born in Syracuse, New York, on March 30, 1945.
 Salmon attended Nottingham High School in Syracuse, and The Winchendon School in Winchendon, Massachusetts.
 After a short stint at the University of Michigan, he transferred and graduated with a bachelor of arts degree in English and history from Trinity University in San Antonio in 1967.

 Salmon taught school in the San Antonio area from 1968 to 1971 before moving to Minnesota to become an outdoorsman and writer.
 Salmon moved to southwest New Mexico in 1981 and began his work to preserve the free-flowing Gila River.
 Salmon died on March 10, 2019, in Las Cruces, New Mexico.

 Salmon’s father, John Pomeroy Salmon, fought in World War II with Edson's Raiders in the South Pacific.

 His 4th great-grandfather was Moses Van Campen, a veteran of the American Revolution, who fought the Native Americans in the frontier of western Pennsylvania.
-His 2nd great-grandfather, John Niles Hubbard, wrote The Life and Times of Major Moses Van Campen about his grandfather, and Red Jacket and his People, 1750-1830, An Account of Sa-Go-Ye-Wat-Ha.
-Salmon’s 2nd great-aunt was Lucy Maynard Salmon, who established the History Department at Vassar College.